Wondering what you can do to support and accommodate a student with cerebral palsy in the classroom?

 Up next, we’ll discuss what steps a teacher can take to support a student with cerebral palsy.

-How to Help Children with Cerebral Palsy Succeed in the Classroom
+How to Support a Child with Cerebral Palsy in the Classroom

 With the right support, children with cerebral palsy can excel in the same classroom as children without disabilities.